markusleb/octatonic/README.md

 ## Method

 For easier handling, let us represent the chromatic scale as a 12-bit string of '0's and '1's, representing a note existing within a scale as '1', and no note by '0'.
 Ex.: if we start with C as the leftmost note in such bitstring we would therefore get '101011010101' as the representation of the regular C major scale.
-Additional effort then has to be put in to identify the modes of C major as identical to the base scale, i.e. D dorian, E phrygian, etc. and to sort all resulting scales in a normalized way.
+Additional effort then has to be put in to identify the modes of C major as identical to the base scale, i.e. D dorian, E phrygian, etc., remove these as doubles, and sort all resulting scales in a normalized way.

 The method I am then using would work as follows:
 1. We would construct all possible 8-note scales within the 12TET bitstring: